Wedding Videography FAQs

 A deposit is required to book your wedding date and the amount is 1/3 of the total price.
 It becomes a “retainer,” meaning that it won't be refundable, if you decide to cancel within 120 days of the wedding date.
-If your wedding date is less than 4 months away at the time of booking, the deposit in non-refundable.
+If your wedding date is less than 4 months away at the time of booking, the deposit is non-refundable.

 I don't charge extra for aerial shots.
 If conditions allow for safe flying and I know the footage will look good in the film, I'll definitely try to get some aerial shots but can't guarantee it.

 The standard delivery method is a private web page where you can watch and download your film (and other videos if you add them).
 The link will be emailed to you when your film is ready.
 Here's an example.

 The base package also includes a premium motion book which is a video play book, designed to look like an album (great for a coffee table!).
 You can also purchase a custom walnut wood flash drive in a matching box.
-Contact me and I'll show you sample photos if you'd like.
+Contact me and I'll show you sample photos.

 In my opinion, music is very important and can make or break a film.
 You can suggest a style or genre of music that you would like but I make the final song choices.
 I choose music that compliments and supports the storyline and “flow" of the film.
 I only use licensed music from Musicbed.com.
 You can check out the music available there and send me some favorites.

-Turnaround times vary with each project and at different seasons of the year.
-My turnaround is longer than most others and that's because I don't make cookie-cutter films so I strive to make every wedding film unique and fitting for you as a couple.
+Turnaround times vary with each project and during different seasons of the year.
+My turnaround is longer than most others and that's because I don't make cookie-cutter films.
+I strive to make every wedding film unique and fitting for you as a couple.
 This takes many, many hours of reviewing footage, building a storyline, finding the right music tracks, putting it all together and color grading each shot.